adonisjs/v5-docs/content/guides/fundamentals/deployment.md

 node server.js
 ```

-If the build step was performed in a CI/CD pipeline and **you have copied only the `build` folder to your production server**, the `build` becomes the root of your application.
+If the build step was performed in a CI/CD pipeline and **you have copied only the `build` folder to your production server**, the `build` directory becomes the root of your application.

 ```sh
 npm ci --production